-- How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted? - Not applicable. - How did this financial product perform compared with the reference benchmark?
+- How did the reference benchmark differ from a broad market index?
+Not applicable. - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
+Not applicable. - How did this financial product perform compared with the reference benchmark?
 Not applicable. - How did this financial product perform compared with the broad market index?
 Not applicable.